shinobi5/skeletor/README.md

 ## Bundling

-A bundler like [rollup](https://github.com/rollup/rollup) can be included depending on the size and complexity of the project and browser support required.
+A bundler like [rollup](https://github.com/rollup/rollup), [parcel](https://parceljs.org/), or [webpack](https://webpack.js.org/) can be included depending on the size and complexity of the project and browser support required.